AckerlyXu/heima/articles/sql-database/sql-database-load-from-csv-with-bcp.md

 ms.tgt_pltfrm: NA
 ms.workload: data-services
 origin.date: 01/10/2017
-ms.date: 01/25/2017
+ms.date: 07/03/2017
 ms.author: v-johch
 ---

-# Load data from CSV into Azure SQL Data Warehouse (flat files)
+# Load data from CSV into Azure SQL Database (flat files)
 You can use the bcp command-line utility to import data from a CSV file into Azure SQL Database.

 ## Before you begin
 ### Prerequisites
-To step through this tutorial, you need:
+To complete the steps in this article, you need:

-- An Azure SQL Database logical server and database
+* An Azure SQL Database logical server and database
-- The bcp command-line utility installed
+* The bcp command-line utility installed
-- The sqlcmd command-line utility installed
+* The sqlcmd command-line utility installed

 You can download the bcp and sqlcmd utilities from the [Microsoft Download Center][Microsoft Download Center].